AChiabodo/AMLNotes/Questions.md

 </tr>
 </table>

-1. **attention**
-      - Attention is a mechanism used in neural networks to selectively focus on certain parts of the input when making a prediction.
+1. **Attention** is a mechanism used in neural networks to selectively focus on certain parts of the input when making a prediction.
 This allows the model to attend to the most relevant information in the input, and is particularly useful in tasks such as image and text understanding.
-1. **self attention layer**
-      - A self-attention layer is a type of attention mechanism that is applied to the input data within a single layer of a neural network.
+1. **Self Attention Layer** is a type of attention mechanism that is applied to the input data within a single layer of a neural network.
 This allows the model to learn to attend to different parts of the input data within the same layer, rather than having to pass the data through multiple layers.

-1. **Sequence-to-Sequence with RNN and Attention**
+1. **RNN with Attention** consists of an **encoder** that processes the input sequence and produces a sequence of hidden states.
+      1. The last hidden state $s_0$ is combined with each hidden state through a Fully Connected Layer (MLP) to compute the **alignment scores** $e_{t,i} = f_{att}(s_{t-1},h_i)$.
+      1. The alignment scores are then passed through a **softmax** function to obtain the **attention weights** $a_{t,i}$.
+      1. The attention weights are then used to compute the **context vector** by taking a weighted sum of the hidden states. $c_t = \sum_i a_{t,i}h_i$
+1. **Advantages of RNN with Attention** are that the whole network is differentiable, so it can be easily trained with backpropagation, and that the attention mechanism allows the model to focus on the most relevant parts of the input data.
+Note that at each time step the context vector is different, so the model can focus on different parts of the input at different time steps.

 ## Lesson 13